SAT-solver-ANalyzer/SATAn/README.md

 # - Exec: A script that takes the output of the solver as stdin and produces metrics to stdout
 #   - timeout: unsigned integer -> timeout in ms for ingest script (default: 5000 ms)
 #   - executable: string -> path to ingest executable
+# - Null: The solver outputs the TestMetrics natively in YAML as stdout
 ingest:
   cadical: !Exec
     timeout: 2000